bjoberg/kolours/README.md

 ## Installation

 1. Install [node.js (v6.x.x or higher)](https://nodejs.org/en/download/current/).
-  * **Note**: To confirm that you have the correct version of npm installed on your computer, run `node -v`.
+  * **Note**: To confirm that you have the correct version of node.js installed on your computer, run `node -v`.
 If you do not have v6.x.x or higher, redownload the latest version of node.js.
 2. Confirm your version of npm.
 You want v3.x.x or higher.
   * **Note**: npm comes packaged with node.js.
 To confirm that you have the correct version of npm installed on your computer run `npm -v`.
 If you do not have v3.x.x or higher, redownload the latest version of node.js.
 3. Install the [Angular 2 CLI](https://cli.angular.io/).